 - 1. Using the compound rest feed handle, retract the compound rest until the locking socket head cap screws are exposed. - 2.
 Loosen the two socket head cap screws. - 3.
 Turn the compound rest to the desired angle. - 4.
 Tighten the two socket head cap screws.

-Chris' Tip: Use a protractor between the compound rest and the cross slide.
-Don't depend on the die cast or plastic markings on the side of the compound rest.
+NOTE: Use a protractor between the compound rest and the cross slide.
+Don't depend on the die cast or plastic protractor that's on the side of the compound rest on some lathes.